EDScheib78/EDScheib78/README.md

 ### Hello!

   My name is Eric (he/him) and I'm currently working on trying to find a job!
-While I have learned MERN, Python and C#, I am currently practicing MERN.
+While I was taught to be a full stack developer in MERN, Python and C#, I am currently practicing MERN.
 I'd love to collaborate on anything that is novice friendly and I'd always love help in the form of tricks and tips when it comes to programming in general.

 You can reach me at edscheib78@gmail.com and www.linkedin.com/in/eric-scheib